microsoftgraph/microsoft-graph-docs/api-reference/beta/api/connector-post-memberof.md

-# Add Connector to connectorGroup
+---title: "Add Connector to connectorGroup"description: "Use this API to add a connector to a new connectorGroup."---# Add Connector to connectorGroup

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.